 Chamonix is the third most visited natural site in the world behind Mount Fuji (Japan) and the Niagara falls (Canada).
-With Chamonix being renowned as the world capital of alpinism, freeride skiing, ice climbing and ultra-trail running it’s not necessarily the first place you think of as a place to shop 'til you drop!
+With it being renowned as the world capital of alpinism, freeride skiing, ice climbing and ultra-trail running it’s not necessarily the first place you think of as a place to shop 'til you drop.
 However, the town boasts a diverse range of stores that are guaranteed to suit all tastes and lifestyles.

 Food & Drink

 If you want to sample some of the local cheese or meats there are a number of 'Refuge Payot' stores selling fine local produce and many other gourmet food specialities.
-La Spiga d'Oro and Buonissimo are both excellent trattorias where you can enjoy a taste of Italy without even having to go through the Mont Blanc tunnel; they stock the finest Italian hams, cheeses, oils, and fresh pastas.
-At Buonissimo you can sample them with a glass or two of wine, as it is also a very welcoming bar.
-To try more of the local tipple, we highly recommend a visit to ChaChaCha - they have an excellent selection of wines, whiskys and plenty besides which you can discover at one of their tasting sessions, or simply pull up a stool at the bar and ask the staff for their recommendation.
+There are a couple of excellent trattorias where you can enjoy a taste of Italy without even having to go through the Mont Blanc tunnel; they stock the finest Italian hams, cheeses, oils, and fresh pastas, and you can sample them with a glass or two of wine.
+To try more of the local tipple, we highly recommend a visit to a local wine bar for an excellent selection of wines, whiskeys and plenty besides, which you can discover at a tasting session, or simply pull up a stool at the bar and ask the staff for their recommendation.

 Gifts & Souvenirs

-If you're hoping to get a bargain when you’re here, be it the latest Peak Performance ski jacket or Chanel handbag, you need to time your visit to very specific times of year.
+If you're planning on shopping during the sales to pick up a discounted Gore-Tex jacket or designer handbag, you need to plan your visit to a very specific time of year.
 Unlike the UK when it appears that shops have almost permanent sales on, sale or “solde” time in France is strictly regulated and shop owners are not allowed to discount their products at any other time.
-End of the line (“Fin de serie”) and “Promo” is acceptable but the real bargains are to be found at the specifically designated sale times, when you can get your hands on all the big brands for 40-70% less than the normal retail price.
+End of the line (“fin de serie”) and “Promo” is acceptable but the real bargains are to be found at the specifically designated sale times, when you can get your hands on all the big brands for 40-70% less than the normal retail price.